Bedrock-OSS/bedrock-wiki/docs/concepts/json-ui.md

 }
 ```

 You will need to add another binding object to the text to control its visibility.
-Recall that `#visible` controls visiblity of the object directly through bindings.
+Recall that `#visible` contains the visibility of the thing directly through bindings.
 The following example will not render the title string `hello world` but will render all other strings.
 Try typing `/title @s title hello world` to see it in-game.

 <CodeHeader>vanilla/ui/hud_screen.json</CodeHeader>